aquatix/ns-api/README.md

 * On Debian-based distro's, install `memcached`, `python-pylibmc` and `python-bs4`, the latter (BeautifulSoup) is needed for `ns_api.py`.
 * With pip, install `pylibmc`, `BeautifulSoup4`.
 You need to have memcached running on your system.

 Then copy `settings_example.py` to `settings.py` and modify the configuration to your needs.
-You might want to check which index your wanted device is on in the Pushbullet list (you can also go to your account on [Pushbullet.com](https://www.pushbullet.com/) and count in your device list, starting with 0 for the first).
+You might want to check which index your desired device is on in the Pushbullet list (you can also go to your account on [Pushbullet.com](https://www.pushbullet.com/) and count in your device list, starting with 0 for the first).

 `notifications_pushbullet.py` is best called through a crontab entry, for example: